savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/techContext.md

 - A development version with the latest context (memory-bank-dev)
 - Separation of concerns between stable and development code
 - Controlled updates to the stable version

+### Why Branch-Specific Content?

+Branch-specific content was implemented to:

+- Keep reference materials in the stable branch
+- Maintain a clean, focused development environment
+- Allow different content needs for different branch purposes
+- Avoid accidental deletion of important content

 ### Documentation Framework Choices